hpcc-systems/Community-Workshops/README.md

 - Hour3 (Gradient Boosted Forest): https://learn.lexisnexis.com/Activity/1102# (OnlineProperty)

-**Note II**:  These dataset´s are already sprayed and available in the training cluster utilized during the workshops and are listed here only for future reference.
+**Note II**:  These datasets are already sprayed and available in the training cluster utilized during the workshops and are listed here only for future reference.